Tobias-Artur/obsidian-claude-code/README.md

 ## ✨ Features

-- 🔗 **Direct Agent Integration**: Chat with AI coding agents in a dedicated right-side panel
+- 🔗 **Direct Agent Integration**: Chat with Claude Code in a dedicated right-side panel
 - 📝 **Note Mention Support**: Automatically include the active note in conversations, or manually use `@notename` to reference specific notes
-- ⚡ **Slash Command Support**: Use `/` commands to browse and trigger actions provided by your current agent
+- ⚡ **Slash Command Support**: Use `/` commands to browse and trigger actions provided by Claude Code
-- 🔄 **Multi-Agent Support**: Switch between Claude Code, Codex, Gemini CLI, and custom agents
 - 🎛️ **Mode & Model Switching**: Change AI models (e.g., Sonnet, Haiku) and agent modes (e.g., Plan Mode) directly from the chat
 - 💻 **Terminal Integration**: Let your agent execute terminal commands and return the results in chat
 - 🔐 **Permission Management**: Fine-grained control over agent actions